 The types of investment held and the balance between them is adjusted as necessary to meet the objectives of the Trustee.
-To achieve these objectives, the Scheme's assets are invested in a combination of return-seeking ("growth") assets and liability hedging ("matching") assets.
+To achieve these objectives, the Scheme's assets are invested in a combination of return-seeking ("growth") assets, liability hedging ("matching") assets and cashflow matching ("income") assets.